raldblox/Transparent-Supply/README.md

 - [Ethers.js](https://docs.ethers.io/v5/): For their library for interacting with the Ethereum blockchain and their comprehensive documentation.
 - [Next.js](https://nextjs.org/): For their React-based web framework.
 - [TailwindCSS](https://tailwindcss.com/): For their utility-first CSS framework.

+## Authors and Citation

+Transparent Supply Project is the work of [many people](https://github.com/raldblox/Transparent-Supply/graphs/contributors) who contribute to the project at different levels.